tetsuo/tetsuo.github.io/articles/mailroom-ii.md

 # Further Improvements

-It's important to note that the **mailroom** system we are building is relatively basic.
-Industry-grade event streaming solutions often employ more sophisticated batching strategies.
+The **mailroom** system we are building is relatively basic.
+Advanced streaming solutions often employ more sophisticated batching strategies.

 #### Priority Queues